-The aftermath of the March 2011 earthquake and tsunami in Japan that irreparably damaged four nuclear reactors at Fukushima continues to affect our business.
-Although long-term forecasts continue to suggest growth in uranium enrichment demand, the impact of Fukushima has resulted in excess supply.
-Although two reactors have been restarted in Japan, the process of restarting reactors has taken longer than expected and more than 50 reactors were off-line in Japan and Germany during the second quarter.
-Japan has significantly increased its purchases of fossil fuels, primarily oil and liquefied natural gas, to offset a portion of its unavailable nuclear power capacity, but concerns about a severe power shortage during the summer remain.
+The nuclear fuel industry and USEC specifically continue to be affected by the aftermath of the March 2011 earthquake and tsunami in Japan that irreparably damaged four nuclear reactors at Fukushima.
+Long-term forecasts indicate growth in nuclear power reactors and thus an increase over time in uranium enrichment demand, but the impact of Fukushima has resulted in excess supply of low enriched uranium.
+Although two reactors were restarted in Japan during the third quarter, the regulatory process for restarting reactors has taken longer than expected and more than 50 reactors were off-line in Japan and Germany during 2012.
+The Japanese government has created the Nuclear Regulation Authority to oversee its nuclear power industry.
+New draft safety guidelines are expected in the first half of 2013 but Japanese officials have said additional reactor startups are not expected before next summer.
 These prolonged outages have resulted in excess SWU supply in the market, and this imbalance between supply and demand for LEU could increase over time depending on the length and severity of delays or cancellations of deliveries.
 In addition to the shutdown of reactors in Japan, following the events at Fukushima, Germany shut down eight of its reactors and announced that it will be phasing out all 17 nuclear reactors by 2022.
 Although we do not serve any of the German reactors, our European competitors that serve the German reactors now have excess nuclear fuel available to sell, further adding to the excess supply in the market.
+Published spot price indicators for SWU fell during the third quarter and are down 11% for the year through September 30, 2012.
 Based on the current lack of near-term demand, excess supply in the market and uncertainty regarding the pace of restarting reactors in Japan, we foresee an unfavorable imbalance between supply and demand for LEU until at least the second half of the decade.

-These market conditions have challenged our efforts to continue enrichment operations at the Paducah GDP.
-On May 15, 2012, we entered into a multi-party arrangement with Energy Northwest, the Bonneville Power Administration, the Tennessee Valley Authority and DOE to support a oneyear extension of enrichment operations at the Paducah plant.
+These market conditions have challenged our business, including efforts to continue enrichment at the Paducah GDP.
+On May 15, 2012, we entered into a multi-party arrangement with Energy Northwest, the Bonneville Power Administration, the Tennessee Valley Authority and DOE to support a one-year extension of enrichment at the Paducah plant.
 Additional details are provided below under "Paducah Gaseous Diffusion Plant."

 We believe that nuclear power is an essential component of the world's electricity generation mix.
 There is a global fleet of approximately 430 nuclear reactors that provide about 14% of the world's electricity.
 The United States has the largest number of reactors with 104 operating units that provide approximately 20% of the nation's electricity.
-We see continued growth in the number of nuclear power reactors internationally, but that growth may be at a slower pace than previously anticipated and much of the anticipated growth is in emerging markets that may be more difficult for us to enter.
-According to the World Nuclear Association, six new reactors went on line in 2011 and more than 60 reactors are currently under construction, including 26 that are expected to be operational by the end of 2013.
+We see continued growth in the number of nuclear power reactors internationally.
+According to the World Nuclear Association ("WNA"), 64 reactors are being built and several more are ready to begin construction.
+Twenty six units are expected to begin initial operations by the end of 2013.
 Completing all of the reactors currently under construction would add about 7 million SWU of annual demand, or a 14% increase to annual demand for enrichment.
-Another 500 reactors have been ordered, planned or proposed to be in operation by 2030.
+WNA currently estimates approximately 500 more reactors that have been proposed or planned will be built by 2030.
 In China alone, two dozen new units are being built and another 50 reactors are in the planning stage.
+However, our competitors have been expanding their enrichment capacity to meet this anticipated demand so we are facing an increasingly competitive enrichment market.